WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## markup, mark up

 One word as a noun.
-As a verb, use two words such as *mark up*.
+As a verb, use two words as in *mark up*.
 Don't hyphenate in any form.

 ## master, master/slave